 - It works for recovering more than 1000 file types present on your storage, including archives, documents, videos, media, etc.

 - D-Back for PC supports data recovery from hard drives, SD cards, SSDs, and USB flash sticks.

 - D-Back for PC works on different windows partitions, including raw, formatted, and corrupted partitions.

-Step 1.Download and install iMyFone D-Back for PC on your computer.
-Select the storage location of your lost Word document that you want to scan.
+Step 1.Download and install iMyFone D-Back on your computer.
+Select the storage location of your lost Word temp files that you want to scan.